2018 Starwood Preferred Guest Review – WalletHub Editors

 When comparing SPG reward nights, don’t forget to account for fees and sales taxes, which you have to pay out of pocket.
 Sometimes two rooms that are equivalently priced in terms of points charge materially different amounts in fees.

 - Get The Starwood Preferred Guest® Credit Card from American Express: Generally speaking, frequent travelers who are brand-loyal to a particular hotel chain should open its co-branded credit card.
-That holds true for SPG members and the Starwood Preferred Guest® Credit Card.
+That holds true for SPG members and the Starwood Preferred Guest® Credit Card from American Express.
 It offers an initial bonus worth more than $600 in reward nights, and will help expand the types of purchases on which you can earn Starpoints.

 - Take Advantage Of SPG’s Partners, But Only If The Price Is Right: You shouldn’t ever spend extra money just to earn rewards.
 In other words, don’t start calling Uber all the time if you usually walk, don’t fly Delta or Emirates if you can find a cheaper fare on a different airline and don’t head to Vegas just for the ability to earn Starpoints through Caesars Entertainment.
 But if you do such things anyway, it certainly makes sense to enroll for the ability to double-dip on the rewards front.